 This has saved me so much money during my lifetime that even if that was the only reason you adopted this perspective it would be good enough!

 My father has always been a frugal man as well as a master financial planner – but he always knew there was an opportunity for a deal, even if it was for a penny.
-I can remember with fondness him asking the cashier at the local grocery store if there were any discounts available for a family with cute children (we’d stand there and obviously blush the moment his mouth opened).
+I can remember with fondness him asking the cashier at the local grocery store if there were any discounts available for hansome twins (my brother and I would stand there and just stare at him and the cashier and were never sure what we were supposed to do…).

 You’d be surprised at how many times that act of simply asking worked!
 I can remember this one time when an older woman with crinkly cheeks stared me straight into my eyes with a look that told me she wanted to eat my soul after my father asked for a discount – I literally shrunk ready for impact when she began to laugh hysterically!
 She then asked my father if 20% would be acceptable since there were two of us by his side.